rogiervandergeer/smugline/README.md

 * listing albums on your smugmug account
 * uploading from a folder (recursively) to an album on smugmug
 * downloading from an album on smugmug to a local folder
+* downloading all albums on smugmug to a local folder
 * existing images will be uploaded only once (skipping duplicates)
 * uploading images, videos or both (default: images)
 * clearing duplicate images or video from an album